Relay card 8fa +Power-Manager

 Multiple socket outlet with Ethernet, Webserver, ssh Server etc., which also do

-monitor and/or log the current/power consumption and AC voltage are availible
+monitor and/or log the current/power consumption and AC voltage are available

 from vendors like Raritan, Rittal and Infratec, e. g. at the (german) e-tailer